AllenInstitute/cell_type_mapper/docs/output.md

 has been assigned directly to subtypeA; it was not directly assigned to a supertype; however, since subtypeA is a child of supertypeB in my taxonomy, I can infer that the cell must also be a member of supertypeB").
-In this case, the `bootstrapping_probability` and `avg_correlation` values are propagated up the tree from the directly assigned child node for convenience.
+In this case, the `bootstrapping_probability`, 	`aggregate_probability`,
+and `avg_correlation` values are propagated up the tree from the directly assigned child node for convenience.

 The cell is identified by the `cell_id` key in the dict, e.g.